bardiairajian/bardiairajian.github.io/_posts/2023-07-11-Certificates.md

     <img src="/about/Certificates/Article/ISPST Viscosity.jpg">
     <img src="/about/Certificates/Article/ISPST Waterborne.jpg">
     <figcaption>
-        A certificate of my article submition in the 15th Interational Seminar on Polymer Science and Technology (ISPST).
+        Certificates of my article submition in the 15th Interational Seminar on Polymer Science and Technology (ISPST).
     </figcaption>
 </figure>